endymion1818/deliciousreverie/src/pages/post/freelancing-options-suggestions.md

 Is it better to freelance, or to work full time at one company?
 I think in a lot of ways, it is better to freelance.
 It does depend on your personality: are you risk averse, or do you mind living off your wits a little?

 I freelanced for a number of years, and it went OK.
 It provided about enough to support my wife and I until the 2008 recession hit … then it got bad really quickly.
 I used up all of our savings within the first year and had to find alternative employment.
 For myself, I don’t think I’d consider it now, but that’s mostly because I have 3 young kids to support.
-However, once they’ve grown up again I’d really like to go back to it.
+However, once they’ve grown up I’d really like to go back to it.

 ## Do I need to be experienced?